-TLV62150x device is an easy-to-use synchronous step-down DC-DC converter optimized for applications with high power density.
+The TLV62130 devices are easy-to-use synchronous step-down DC-DC converters optimized applications with high power density.
 A high switching frequency of typically 2.5 MHz allows the use of small inductors and provides fast transient response as well as high output voltage accuracy by use of the DCS-ControlTM topology.

-With their wide operating input voltage range of 4 V to 17 V, the devices are ideally suited for systems powered from either a Li-lon or other batteries as well as from 12 V intermediate power rails.
-It supports up to 1-A continuous output current at output voltages between 0.9 V and 5 V (with 100% duty cycle mode).
+With their wide operating input voltage range of 3 V to 17 V, the devices are ideally suited for systems powered from either a Li-lon or other batteries as well as from 12-V intermediate power rails.
+It supports up to 3-A continuous output current at output voltages from 0.9 V to 5.5 V (with 100% duty cycle mode).

 The output voltage startup ramp is controlled by the soft-start pin, which allows operation as either a standalone power supply or in tracking configurations.
-Power sequencing is also possible by configuring the Enable and open-drain Power Good pins.
+Power sequencing is also possible by configuring the Enable and open-drain power good pins.

-In Power Save Mode, the devices draw quiescent current of about 19 μA from VIN.
-Power Save Mode, entered automatically and seamlessly if load is small, maintains high efficiency over the entire load range.
-In Shutdown Mode, the device is turned off and shutdown current consumption is less than 2 $\mu$ A.
+In power save mode, the devices draw quiescent current of about 19 μA from VIN.
+Power save mode, entered automatically and seamlessly if load is small, maintains high efficiency over the entire load range.
+In shutdown Mode, the device is turned off and shutdown current consumption is less than 2 μA.

-The devices is packaged in a 16-pin VQFN package measuring 3 mm × 3 mm (RGT).
+The device is packaged in a 16-pin VQFN package measuring 3 mm × 3 mm (RGT).